Obr00007576/KNN_lab/README.md

 ![avatar](Glass_del_colmn1.png)

 If we delete the 7-th colmn - value of Ca content, the error rate will raise the most.
 So it means that Ca content has the greatest influence on the knn model for the set.
-Relatively, the content of Al and Ri does not have influence on the knn model.
+Relatively, the content of Al and Rl does not have influence on the knn model.

 With RI = 1.516, Na = 11.7, Mg = 1.01, Al = 1.19, Si = 72.59, K = 0.43, Ca = 11.44, Ba = 0.02, Fe = 0.1 we can get the output:
 ```